 SOC 2 Type 2 Certification

-That also includes developing a comprehensive set of security measures and practices to keep our customers’ data protected and safe.
+Our compliance strategy also includes developing a comprehensive set of security measures and practices to keep our customers’ data protected and safe.

-What Does the SOC 2 Type 2 Certification Verify?
+SOC 2 Type 2 Certification Verify?

 According to the AICPA, these reports can play an important role in:

 May I See Your SOC 2 Type 2 Certification Report?

 Because AISN provides IT services for banks and other organizations subject to these regulations, the SOC is highly applicable to the services that we provide.
 Use of the Type 2 report is restricted by the AICPA, but current AISN customers can request a copy of the report using an appropriate non-disclosure agreement.

 What Control Areas Are Examined?